By Betsy Teter, HubCity Writers Project. Updated for accuracy in June 2019.

 The hostess directed me to Fresh Market, where a few days later I bought my first “tube,” a turquoise-colored canister with four ounces of crisp, buttery deliciousness.

-And then something amazing happened: a nondescript sign went up on a backstreet in downtown Spartanburg about a block from where I work.
+And then something amazing happened: a sign went up in downtown Spartanburg just a short walk from where I work.
 It simply read: Toffee.
 I stopped my car in the street.
 “Handmade in Sparkle City, U.S.A,” the front window said.
 “Dottie’s Toffee.”

 Here was the kitchen, the fountainhead, the source.
-So I stop in one day and meet Nick Belmont, a personable 33-year-old Wofford College economics graduate who—with one four-burner stove—has turned his grandmother’s recipe into a product now selling in stores across several states.
+So I stop in one day and meet Nick Belmont, a personable, then-33-year old, Wofford College economics graduate who—with one four-burner stove—has turned his grandmother’s recipe into a product now selling in stores across several states.
 Wearing Nike tennis shoes, blue shorts and a white knit shirt, he was just getting ready to start a new batch.

 Were others having the same reaction to Dottie’s Toffee that I had had?